-It all depends on what you are looking at.
+How far you can see with binoculars depends on what you are looking at.
 If something is big and bright, you can see it no matter how far it is.
-But you want to see things in detail, and there are limits.
-You can tell, who is who if people standing close to you, but if they are in a crowd a mile away, it becomes difficult.
+But if you want to see things in detail, then there are limits.

 How Far Can You See With Binoculars

 Before we explain how far you can see with binoculars, we first need to look at how far you can actually see with the naked eye.

 If you look into the distance with the naked eye, you will notice that there is actually no limit other than the horizon.
 If you look up at the night sky, you can see the moon – which is quite a long way away, and you can see many stars that are even farther at distances that are difficult for an earthbound human to imagine.